mike10004/cs-bridge-2020-hw10/q3/question.md

     5
     5 shows in lines 2, 6.

-The first version of the program, is not allowed to use the vector data structure.
+The first version of the program is not allowed to use the vector data structure.
-The second version of the program, should use the vector data structure.
+The second version of the program should use the vector data structure.

 ## Implementation requirements (for both programs)